 The Eugene Boyko Memorial Scholarship was created in 2002 by the Alberta Barley Commission to recognize and encourage students entering the field of crop production and/or crop processing technology studies.
-Eugene Boyko, who passed away in the spring of 2001, was a long time director of the Alberta Barley Commission.
+Eugene Boyko, who passed away in the spring of 2001, was a long-time director of the Alberta Barley Commission.
 He was known for his commitment to agriculture and support of improved and innovative farming techniques.

 Value